trixi-gpu/trixi-gpu.github.io/index.md

 </div>
 ~~~

-The overall GPU acceleration relies on two parts: (1) ODE acceleration using standard kernels from the package, and (2) PDE-specific acceleration, focusing on semidiscretization, implemented with custom kernels.
-With custom kernels, specialized optimizations focused on memory access and algorithms can be applied to achieve further speedup.
+The overall GPU acceleration relies on two parts: (1) ODE acceleration, based on GPU array operations natively accelerated through CUDA.jl, and (2) PDE-specific acceleration, focusing on semidiscretization, implemented with custom kernels.
+With custom kernels, specialized optimizations focused on things like memory access and algorithms can be applied to achieve further speedup.

 ### Smediscretization on GPU